xzer/lift-isnippet/README.md

 help-using specification missing.
 You can use it in your app already and you can easily customise it for your own situation since the source is pretty simple.

+TODO
+---
+ 1. allow to custormise the built-in comet name for avoiding name conflicting.

+ 2. allow to custormise wait time and loading message in per snippet calling.

 FAQ
 ---